 Computer Science and Engineering

 The Department of Computer science and Engineering was established in the year 2001 with an intake of 60 students.
 It was increased to 120 students in the year 2005-2006.
+In 2017-18 it is increased to 180.
 Our Department offers B.E Computer science and Engineering, M.E Computer science and Engineering programs.
-The department has a team of 34 sincere, dedicated, competent and experienced faculty with commitment to serve the college in achieving its goals.
-All have completed their master degrees, 5 of them are Doctorates and some of them are pursuing their Ph.D.s.
+The department has a team of 37 sincere, dedicated, competent and experienced faculty with commitment to serve the college in achieving its goals.
+All have completed their master degrees, 7 of them are Doctorates and most of them are pursuing their Ph.D.s.
 Every year we are producing very good results.

 To uniquely position the department and to establish synergistic relationship across the entire spectrum of disciplines involved with computing by our faculty contributing to Computer Science and devoting themselves to take the maximal advantage of modern Computer Science to solve a wide range of complex, scientific, technological and social problems.

 - To pursue our vision by striving for excellence in creating, applying, and imparting knowledge in Computer Science and Engineering.